Keats/tera/docs/content/docs/templates.md

 - `+` and `-`
 - `*` and `/` and `%`

+All mathematical operations are wrapping: if the result of an expression goes over the limit for its type, it will not error but instead wrap around.

 #### Comparisons

 - `==`: checks whether the values are equal